Sou7ai1/IntroAI/README.md

 * Before deadline, you can re-submit.
 * The number of points depends on tests you pass.
 * Quality of your code and reports contributes to grading.
-* Do not use code you didn't write yourself.
 * Your program must work on every input.
 Although tests are available, it is forbidden to precompute any results for these tests.
 * You can use only [the standard library](https://docs.python.org/3/library/) and libraries listed in [requirements.txt](https://gitlab.mff.cuni.cz/finkj1am/introai/-/blob/master/requirements.txt).
+* Do not use code you didn't write yourself.
 * Cite all sources you used to fulfill given tasks.
-* Missing citations and plagiarism will be reported to [Disciplinary Board](https://www.mff.cuni.cz/en/faculty/organizational-structure/department?code=4).
+Missing citations and plagiarism will be reported to [Disciplinary Board](https://www.mff.cuni.cz/en/faculty/organizational-structure/department?code=4).

 ## Literature

 * Artificial Intelligence: A Modern Approach, 4th Edition (Prentice Hall, 2020).
 Available in our library at Malá Strana.

+## Erratas

+No one is perfect and teachers also make mistakes.
+If you find a simple mistake which you can easily correct (including grammatical errors), please create a [merge request][https://docs.gitlab.com/ee/user/project/merge_requests/].
+If you cannot fix it, write [me][https://ktiml.mff.cuni.cz/~fink/] an email or create an [issue][https://docs.gitlab.com/ee/user/project/issues/] on gitlab.